dhawale-lab/dhawale-lab.github.io/_members/madhurika-abhyankar.md

 ---

-Madhurika Abhyankar was a member of the lab in 2024 during her MSc thesis project.
+Madhurika Abhyankar was a member of the lab in 2024 while she worked on her MSc thesis project, in which she investigated the role of motor cortex in skill learning.